shirosaidev/stocksight/README.md

 # stocksight
-Stock analyzer and predictor using Elasticsearch and Kibana machine learning
+Stock analyzer and predictor using Elasticsearch, Twitter and Python Language Detection